vason-io/alljson_docs/docs/support/privacy-policy.md

 ### Third-Party Services

-Vason may use third-party services or tools to analyze non-personal usage data, improve user experience, and optimize the Service.
+Alljson may use third-party services or tools to analyze non-personal usage data, improve user experience, and optimize the Service.
 These third-party services are governed by their own privacy policies.

 ### Data Security

-Vason takes reasonable measures to protect the limited information we collect from unauthorized access, disclosure, alteration, or destruction.
+Alljson takes reasonable measures to protect the limited information we collect from unauthorized access, disclosure, alteration, or destruction.

 ### Changes to the Privacy Policy

-Vason reserves the right to update or modify this Privacy Policy at any time.
+Alljson reserves the right to update or modify this Privacy Policy at any time.
 Any changes will be effective upon posting to the Service.
 Your continued use of the Service after the posting of changes constitutes your acceptance of the modified Privacy Policy.